 Our package included a guided bus tour of the Grand Canyon.
 We hopped off the train and walked over to the designated bus for our tickets.
 Everyone on the train did not go to the same bus, so pay attention to where your host/hostess tells you to go.
 Kathy told us the best seats on the bus are in the back.
 They are higher up and you see the Grand Canyon as you are pulling up.
 Kathy was right!
 These were the best seats.

 Our bus driver talked about the history of the Grand Canyon as we drove on the road to see the Canyon itself.
-He also made sure to point out animals that were visible in the forest.
+The driver also pointed out animals that were visible in the forest.

 The bus driver took us to a few key spots along the Grand Canyon to get out and take pictures.
 He even stopped by each group of people as they looked on or took pictures to give us some more history about the Grand Canyon.
 It was nice to get that extra bit of information.